zfedoran/solana-jsx/README.md

 4. **Retrieval**: The serve command follows the chain of transaction IDs, reassembles the chunks, decompresses, and serves it with React and Babel via a Warp server.

 ## Limitations
-- Max memo size is 1024 bytes, so large JSX files might break.
+- Max memo size is 1024 bytes, so large JSX files might break (CU limits also matter).
 - Only supports single-file components.
 - Imports/exports in JSX are stripped (Solana isn’t Node.js, sorry).
 - This is a joke—don’t use it for anything serious.